polpo/picogus/pgusinit/README.md

 https://github.com/polpo/picogus/wiki/Building-your-PicoGUS#programming-the-pico
 for programming instructions if your card didn't come programmed.
 The `/flash x` option to pgusinit can be used to upgrade firmware on a running PicoGUS.
-Firmware file that comes with release:
+Firmware files that comes with release:

 * `picogus.uf2` - All modes are now in a single firmware.
 To switch between modes, use the `/mode x` option in pgusinit.
+* `pg-ne2k.uf2` - Special firmware for NE2000/WiFi.
+Only works on PicoGUS
+  Femto and PicoGUS v1.x boards with a Pico W installed.

 pgusinit must be run with firmware it is compatible with.
 If run with an incompatible firmware, pgusinit will complain about a protocol mismatch.
 One